debridge-finance/debridge-launcher/README.md

 6. Store the password that decrypts the key from `keystore` in the .env file KEYSTORE_PASSWORD.
 7. Contact deBridge team  to make your wallet address to be whitelisted by deBridge governance
 8. Run the command `docker-compose up --build -d`.
-9. Backup and do not delete any files from the following directories:
-    - `./data/orbitdb`
-    - `./data/ipfs`
-10. If there is a need to start multiple instances of the node (e.g. one for testnet and one for mainnet) on one server you can:
+9. If there is a need to start multiple instances of the node (e.g. one for testnet and one for mainnet) on one server you can:
   - checkout or copy repo to the new directory
   - change DOCKER_ID variable in .env
   - start as described above